Horizontal-org/Tella-website/docs/Connections/index.md

 - Volunteers or activists on the ground submitting forms directly to their organization from Tella.
 - A group of people connecting to a drive, cloud, or shared space to send files.
 - A group of journalists sharing encrypted data with each other during an internet shutdown.
-- An individual backing up selected files to their personal computer.
+- An individual backing up selected files to their personal computer or cloud file storage.

 There are two main types of connections:
-- [**Nearby Sharing**](#nearby-sharing): Share encrypted files with another Tella device in physical proximity.
-This feature does **not** require an internet connection and is typically used during internet shutdowns.
+- [**Nearby Sharing**](#nearby-sharing): Securely share files with another Tella device in physical proximity.
+This feature does **not** require an internet connection and is typically used during internet shutdowns or in areas with limited connectivity.
-- [**Upload to a server**](#server-connections): Connect to a server and upload files over the internet so that others can access them.
-This feature is commonly used by organizations running data collection processes.
+- [**Upload to a server or drive**](#server-connections): Connect to a server or drive and upload files over the internet to back them or so that others can access them.
+This feature is commonly used by organizations that want to centralize data or files collected by Tella users, or by individuals looking to make up their files.

-Connections can be configured on **Settings** → **Connections**.
-The Tella home screen will display a shortcut to all connected servers.
+Connections can be configured inside Tella in **Settings** → **Connections**.
+The Tella homescreen will display a shortcut to all connections.
 Nearby Sharing is turned on by default, but it can be disabled as well.

 ## Nearby Sharing {#nearby-sharing}

-Nearby Sharing can be used to transfer files directly between Tella vaults.
+Nearby Sharing can be used to transfer files directly from Tella on one device to Tella on another device.
 It is available on Tella Android, Tella iOS, and Tella Desktop.
-Transfers are encrypted, use the Wi-Fi protocol, and work with or without an internet connection, even on insecure or monitored networks.
+Transfers are encrypted and are done over Wi-Fi protocol.
+Nearby Sharing works with or without an internet connection, even on insecure or monitored networks.

-We designed this connection type with a strong focus on security, especially for use in repressive environments, and it has been [audited by an independent security firm](/security-and-privacy#security-audits).
+We designed this connection with a strong focus on security, especially for use in repressive environments, and it has been [audited by an independent security firm](/security-and-privacy#security-audits).

 <Button label="Continue reading about Nearby Sharing" link="/nearby-sharing"/>